GraeA85/The-Tricky-Simpsons-Quiz/readme.md

 <br><br>
 ![Palette](assets/images/Simpsons.png)
 <br><br>
-The colours compliments each other well as to allow accessibility and readability.
+The colours compliment each other well as to allow accessibility and readability.

 ## Imagery
 ***